johnsonjh/duma/README.md

 ### Instructions for Debugging your Program

-1. Link with `libduma.a` as explained above.
+1. Link with `libduma.a` as explained above (Link order is crucial).
 2. Run your program in a debugger and fix any overruns or accesses to free memory.
 3. Quit the debugger.